 Color Block Washcloths – Persia Lou for Yarn Fix

-OR – guys, this is one of my very favorite things about crocheting washcloths – you really don’t need a pattern at all!
-I mean, a washcloth is really just a square piece of fabric, which means all you need to do is pick a stitch and crochet a swatch of it.
+Guys, this is one of my very favorite things about crocheting washcloths – you really don’t need a pattern at all!
+I mean, a washcloth is really just a square piece of fabric, which means all you need to do is pick a stitch and crochet a swatch of it (like the color block lemon peel stitch washcloths pictured below).
 If you want to try out a new stitch, you might as well make a washcloth out of it while you do!

 I have a few favorite crochet stitch books that I keep around for just this sort of project.
 Flip through the book, pick a stitch that looks fun, and crochet square using that stitch.
 Easy Peasy!
 Here are a few crochet books to get you started:

 Or if you want to get started right now, check out the free crochet stitch tutorials I have here on the blog.